OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 **Searching for SQLite Databases**

-iOS applications commonly use SQLite databases to store data required by the application.
-Testers should check the data protection values of these files as well as the contents to check for sensitive data.
-The following Needle module should be used, which searches for SQLite databases stored within the application container, lists their data protection values, and gives the user an option to inspect, or download the file.
+iOS applications typically use SQLite databases to store data required by the application.
+Testers should check the data protection values of these files and their contents for sensitive data.
+Use the following Needle module, which searches for SQLite databases stored in the application container, lists their data protection values, and gives the user the options to inspect or download the file:

 ```
 [needle] > use storage/data/files_sql
 [needle][files_sql] >
 ```

-### Testing for Sensitive Data in Logs
+### Checking Logs for Sensitive Data

-There are many legit reasons to create log files on a mobile device, for example to keep track of crashes or errors that are stored locally when being offline and being sent to the apps developer once online again or for usage statistics.
-However, logging sensitive data such as credit card numbers and session information might expose the data to attackers or malicious applications.
+There are many legitimate reasons for creating log files on a mobile device, including keeping track of crashes or errors that are stored locally while the device is offline (so that they can be sent to the app's developer once online), and storing usage statistics.
+However, logging sensitive data, such as credit card numbers and session information, may expose the data to attackers or malicious applications.
-Log files can be created in various ways.
-The following list shows the mechanisms that are available on iOS:
+Log files can be created in several ways.
+The following list shows the methods available on iOS:

 - NSLog Method
 - printf-like function